prinnevald/project-ideas/README.md

 - [ ] Open source IPS tool with Cisco's Stealth Watch capabilities.
 (At least a prototype with limited functionality and intuitive GUI/CLI would be sufficient)
 - [ ] There is a dsvpn project, add DNS autoconfiguration on server side.
 - [ ] Add RSS feed that parses security news.
+- [ ] Write ansible playbooks that install security tools on different OS

 ## Game
 - [ ] 2d/text-graphics visual novel game